Laser Cubes and Similar Laser Entertainment Equipment (Class 3 & 4 lasers)

 Classifications are as follows:

-Further information on Laser use in general can be obtained from HSS.
-For specific help on use of CLass 3b and Class 4 lasers please contact the University's Laser Safety Officer, Dr. Yanhua Hong at the School of Electronic Engineering.
+Further information on Laser use in general can be obtained from Health and Safety.
+For specific help on use of Class 3b and Class 4 lasers please contact the University's Laser Safety Officer, Dr. Yanhua Hong at the School of Electronic Engineering.

 Optical radiation is another term for light, covering ultraviolet (UV) radiation, visible light, and infrared radiation.
 Any man-made source of light, whether visible or invisible, is termed artificial optical radiation (AOR).